 Gilbreth Fellows are appointed for a two-year term, and receive an annual stipend of $60,000 and benefits.
 A $5,000 grant is also provided for professional development such as attending conferences or workshops and are mentored for their future academic careers through a variety of programs.

-The application process for 2018-2019 is closed.
-For future reference, application materials include an application and the following items:
+Application materials include an application and the following items: